noto-rious/Nitro.Self-V3/README.md

 https://github.com/Tyrrrz/DiscordChatExporter/wiki/Obtaining-Token-and-Channel-IDs#how-to-get-a-user-token

 ### Disclaimer
 This is a self-bot which is against Discord ToS.
-Use it at your own risks.
+Use it at your own risk.